DavidVenturaDiaz/COE332_HWs/homework05/README.md

 # Meteorite Landings Redis Database

 ## Overview
-The following repository contains the files required to set up a Redis database that contains the meteorite landings data.
+The current repository contains the files required to set up a Redis database that contains the meteorite landings data.
 Paired with Flask, the user can also send POST and GET requests to interact with the database.

 ## Files
 ### app.py